SnakeInTheLake/Training/README.md

 # Training
 A place for my training code.

-Here I will post my code for simple training tasks.
+Here are gathered solutions for different python and DS/ML learning tasks.